s-rah/onionscan/CONTRIBUTING.md

 # General Guidelines for Contributing

-* **Important:** Make sure you are developing off of the `onionscan-0.2` branch - it has many new features that make adding new code much easier.
+* **Important:** Make sure you are developing off of the `onionscan-0.3` branch - this is an experimental branch aimed at testing new features before rollng them into a release.
 * Issues are the best place for design discussions and questions.
 * Documentation and Tests are always welcome.
 * When submitting a PR tests are automatically run with Travis-CI please ensure that your code does not break this integration.